rhadamanthe/host-grabber-pp/readme.md

 **Short-term**

 * Make the **options** page more beautiful.
+* Add a command to purge downloads.
+* Add a command to retry a failed download.
+* Add a redirection mechanism (e.g. for PixHost).
 * Add a menu to display the download links without downloading them (download simulation).
 * Add a panel to test URL and search patterns on the current tab.
 * Add a way to manage a dictionary locally (add, remove, enable, disable rules).